dp247/Freeview-EPG/README.md

 ```

 ## To-do
-- Add remaining local BBC radio stations
+- Add remaining local BBC radio stations and other regional channels
-- Add channel logos/icons
+- ~~Add channel logos/icons~~
-- Create a standalone version with support for upto 7 days, as well as custom channel lists
+- ~~Create a standalone version with support for up to 7 days, as well as custom channel lists~~ - available in the [custom](https://github.com/dp247/Freeview-EPG/tree/custom) branch (albeit, functionally behind main)

 ## Contributing
 ### Guidelines